nezaboodka/reactronic/README.md

   }

-  @reaction // called immediately in response to changes refresh(): void {
+  @reaction // called immediately in response to changes ensureUpToDate(): void {
     if (this.shouldComponentUpdate())
       isolatedRun(() => this.setState({})) // ask React to re-render
   } // refresh is subscribed to render

   shouldComponentUpdate(): boolean {
-    return !Reactronic.getController(this.render).isValid
+    return !Reactronic.getController(this.render).isUpToDate
   }

   componentDidMount(): void {
-    this.refresh() // run to subscribe for the first time }
+    this.ensureUpToDate() // run to subscribe for the first time }

   componentWillUnmount(): void {